 Table of Contents

 How to recycle your Nespresso pods.

-Recycling your Nespresso pods requires a little bit of extra effort, but it’s nothing too taxing.
+Recycling your New Zealand Nespresso pods requires a little bit of extra effort, but it’s nothing too taxing.
 You don’t have to empty the coffee grinds, nor do you have to rinse them out.
 You simply have to make recycling your pods a part of your routine.